sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

 A role has a set of permissions associated with it.
 A new role can be created and an existing role can be edited.

-Out of the box, Fire Insights comes with two roles : ADMIN and ANALYST
+Out of the box, Fire Insights comes with three roles : ADMIN, ANALYST and BUSINESS ASSOCIATE

 .. figure:: ../../_assets/security/role_permissions.PNG